HVDC converter: Mercury arc valves

 Early LCC systems used mercury-arc valves, with designs that had evolved from those used on high power industrial rectifiers.
 A number of adaptations were needed to make such valves suitable for HVDC, in particular the use of anode voltage grading electrodes to minimise the risk of arc-back at the very high reverse voltages experienced in HVDC.
 Much of the pioneering work in this area was performed in Sweden by Dr Uno Lamm, widely considered the "Father of HVDC" and in whose name the IEEE introduced the "Uno Lamm Award" for outstanding contributions in the field of HVDC.
 The very long anode columns needed for high voltage applications limited the current which could safely be carried by each anode, so most mercury-arc valves for HVDC used several (most often, four) anode columns in parallel per valve.

 Usually, each arm of each six-pulse bridge consisted of only one mercury-arc valve, but two projects built in the former Soviet Union used two or three mercury-arc valves in series per arm, without parallel connection of anode columns.

 Mercury arc valves for HVDC were rugged but required high maintenance.
 Because of this, most mercury-arc HVDC systems were built with bypass switchgear across each six-pulse bridge so that the HVDC scheme could be operated in six-pulse mode for short periods of maintenance.

+The voltage drop in the conducting state is approximately 12 volts per valve.

 Mercury arc valves were built with ratings of up to 150 kV, 1800 A. The last (and most powerful) mercury arc system installed was that of the Nelson River DC Transmission System in Canada, which used six anode columns in parallel per valve and was completed in 1977.
 The last operating mercury arc system (the HVDC Inter-Island link between the North and South Islands of New Zealand) was shut down in 2012.
 Mercury arc valves were also used on the following HVDC projects: